securitybrahh/open-source-asic-bitcoin-chip-sha256/README.md

-# BitChp
+# BitChip

-Open sourc design files of lowest nm ASIC for bitcoin mining that you can give for printing to the lab near you.
+Open source design files of lowest nm ASIC for bitcoin mining that you can give for printing to the lab near you.

 ## Directory Structure